This week’s episode of The Wellness Podcast, we cover the topic of Death, Grief, and Transition.

 Another piece is missing.

 My tears guide them through that river.
 Another piece is missing.

-I am being kind to me, Im allowing myself to gain those extra kilos that come from indulging in food that is sweet and feeds the heart.
+I am being kind to me, I am allowing myself to gain those extra kilos that come from indulging in food that is sweet and feeds the heart.
 I am allowing myself a few extra hours sleep.
-I let myself watch mindless TV, Or not do the dishes or washing that day.
+I let myself watch mindless TV, or not do the dishes or washing that day.

 Going to the Sea

 We will be heading towards the sea soon, with family, and many other old friends.
 There will be lots of families, lots of children, lots of laughter, and lots of wine.
 There will be people who remember her too, and so I will get to talk about her as I find that soothing.